 Later, he creates another client for a different user.
 The new client should have all of the file revisions that Ed last synced.
-Ed sets up the new client specification and types p4 sync @eds_elm and the effect would have been the same. '''
+Ed sets up the new client specification and types p4 sync @eds_elm '''

 ''' p4 sync //depot/elm_proj/...@eds_elm